yguitton/training-material/topics/statistics/tutorials/text_mining_chinese/tutorial.md

 # Generate a word cloud

 The last step is to visualise the results within a word cloud.
-It shows, which characters were censored in the first text.
+It shows which characters were censored in the first text.
 The bigger the word, the more often it appeared in the text.

 > <hands-on-title> Task description </hands-on-title>
 >